-CALIFORNIA STANDARD FOR THE TEACHING PROFESSION COLLECTION OF EVIDENCE CSTP 6 6.1 Reflecting on teaching practice in support of student learning.
+CALIFORNIA STA ANDARD FOR THE TEACHING COLLECTION OF EVIDENCE CSTP 6 6.1 Reflecting on teaching practice in support of student learning.
 Developing as a Professional Educator 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development.
 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning.
 6.4 Working with families to support student learning.
 6.5 Engaging local communities in support of the instructional program.
 6.6 Managing professional responsibilities to maintain motivation and commitment to all students.
-Demonstrating professional responsibility, integrity and ethical conduct.
+6.7 Demonstrating professional responsibility, integrity and ethical conduct.

-Evaluator Signature Date

-Unit Member Signature Date
+Evaluator Signature Date Unit Member Signature Date

-Signature of Unit Member does not constitute agreement of the above comments by the evaluator
+Signature of unit member does not constitute agreement with the above comments by the evaluator.